Butterfly Battle-The Story of The Great Insect War

 Evil Superwasps invade the butterfly paradise of Leponea.
 The nature-loving Kim hears the butterflies’ call for help.
 She and her brother Robert enter the insect world and join in the fight for freedom.
 Robert, a war games expert, forms the Allied Army of butterflies, ants and other insects.
 He carefully plans for battle.
 The Allies strike, but Whalen, the cunning Superwasp Commander, counter attacks.
 As thousands of his soldiers fall, Robert finds that real war is not just a computer game.
 The book was updated in June 2015 to commemorate the 200th anniversary of the Battle of Waterloo (the opening computer game scene).

 The background to the book has fascinated parents and teachers.
-It is below the following School Librarian review:
+The following School Librarian review is just one of the examples:

 Irene Babsky- School Librarian, the magazine of the UK School Librarian Association.